 John Shirk

 avatar

-JOHN SHIRK – Today’s Focus on God’s goodness is found in Revelation 5:9.
+JOHN SHIRK – Today’s Focus on God’s Goodness is found in Psalm 145, verses 1 to 4.

-The cost of God’s love reveals the goodness of God and is a reason to give thanks in the Year of Gratitude.
+The Mighty Acts of God reveal the goodness of God and are reasons to give thanks in the Year of Gratitude.

+John Shirk